project-repo/cagebreak/Bugs.md

 Our fuzzing framework up to and including release 1.2.0 does not limit line lengths.
 This can crash the fuzzing framework with a segfault due to running out of memory.

+### Issue 7

+  * github issue number: N/A
+  * Fixed: 1.3.1

+Cagebreak up to and including release 1.3.0 does not ensure that windows are resized correctly.
+The download save dialog in firefox demonstrates this issue, as it may be rendered larger than the current monitor.
+As of release 1.3.1 the size of every window is checked on rendering and adjusted if necessary.

+### Issue 8

+  * github issue number: N/A
+  * Fixed: 1.3.1

+Cagebreak up to and including release 1.3.0 does not force windows to resize to the appropriate size.
+Calling `vsplit` on inkscape demonstrates this issue, since it causes adjacent tiles to overlap (contrary to the idea of a tiling compositor).